-We’re closely monitoring the spread of COVID-19 (novel coronavirus) in the community.
+The COVID-19 pandemic is having a significant impact on all Victorians, changing the way we live, work and interact with each other.
 Our priority remains the safety and wellbeing of our customers, communities and our people, and providing a reliable supply of energy to you during a difficult time.

 We understand this is a challenging time for many of our customers.
-We are thinking of the other essential services working tirelessly, especially the healthcare workers and the educators who are looking after the vulnerable and the young.
+We’re thinking of the other essential services working tirelessly, especially the healthcare workers and the educators who are looking after the vulnerable and the young.

-Along with other Australian energy network businesses, AusNet Services has announced the following measures to ease the burden on gas and electricity customers in hardship as a result of COVID-19:
+To help those customers in need, along with other Australian energy network businesses, we’ve announced some initiatives to ease the burden as a result of COVID-19:

-For small businesses that are forced to temporarily close, electricity and gas network charges will not be applied from the start of April to the end of June 2020, if their consumption is less than a quarter of what it was in 2019.
+- For small businesses that are forced to temporarily close, electricity and gas network charges won’t be applied from 1 April to 30 June 2020, if their consumption is less than a quarter of what it was in 2019.

-.
-We encourage anyone that is experiencing financial hardship during this period to contact their gas or electricity retailer.
+More details on the measures can be found here.
+We encourage anyone that's experiencing financial hardship during this period to contact their gas or electricity retailer.

 Planned power outages during the COVID-19 outbreak